kolkhis/tech-notes/linux/tools/sed.md

 ```bash
 sed -i '/pattern/a Text to append' file.txt
 ```
+The end of each `a` command inserts a newline.

 E.g., if you wanted to use `sed` to append text to the end of a file:
 ```bash